ReeseGanaway/TTP-Capstone-Frontend/README.md

 1.Clone the backend repo

-2.Run the local server
+2. Run the local server

-3.Clone this frontend repo and `$cd` into this directory
+3. Clone this frontend repo and `$cd` into this directory

 React Redux Pokedex